Okapi Wildlife Reserve: Rebel attacks

 On 24 June 2012, the Epulu Conservation and Research Center was attacked, looted and burned by a group of Mai-Mai rebels, led by Paul Sadala (AKA Morgan) consisting of elephant poachers and illegal miners.
 During the attack, 13 of 14 okapis at the center were killed immediately, the last later dying of its injuries.
 Six people, including two wildlife rangers, were also killed.
 Many locals, including children, were abducted, but all were released later.
 In early August, the security situation had improved due to Congolese army troops and guards from the Congolese Wildlife Authority, and preparations for repairs of the center had begun.
 Using donations from around the world, it was rebuilt one year after the attack.

 On 14 July 2017, there was an attack in the section of the reserve near Mambasa, likely by Mai-Mai rebels.
 Foreign journalists (two British and an American) and several park rangers escaped unharmed, but five local reserve employees (four wardens and a tracker) were killed.
 Several attackers were also killed.

+Rebel threats are still current.
+In March 2026, a local Congolese NGO, the Consortium for the Safeguard of the Environment (COSAE) warned against the threat from the Allied Democratic Forces, an Islamist terrorist group operating in Ituri province that occupies the reserve.
+Earlier that month the ADF had perpetrated a massacre in villages not far from the reserve, killing 50 civilians.